otvam/pypeec/docs/content/warnings.rst

 ..
 Warning::
     Python **Pickle files** are using to store the mesher and solver results.
     Pickling data is not secure.
 Only load Pickle files that you trust.
     Do not commit the Pickle files in the Git repository.

 ..
 Warning::
-    The **dependencies** are under **various licences** (including copyleft and proprietary).
+    The **dependencies** are under **various licences**.
     Make sure to respect these licenses if you package and/or distribute these libraries.
     Qt is under a copyleft license (LGPL and GPL).
-    FFTW is under a copyleft license (GPL).
+FFTW is also under a copyleft license (GPL).
-    MKL/PARDISO is a proprietary library (ISSL).
+    MKL/PARDISO and CUDA are proprietary software (these libraries are optional).